aabbtree77/mona-lisa/README.md

 </tr>
 </table>

-It was based on the Soviet K155-series microchips, with gas discharge displays.
-The whole thing consumed electricity like a heater and was not particularly precise.
-I could not recover the original electric circuit diagram.
-I could only recall that it was in a thin Russian book with a greenish cover about how to construct various home-made generators and radios.
+It was based on the Soviet TTL K155-series microchips, with gas discharge displays.
+The whole thing consumed electricity like a heater.

+The electric circuit diagram seems to be lost.
+ChatGPT does provide some strong clues where to look for, which is surprising considering old Soviet books which do not exist online.
+Unfortunately, the whole Technology Library of Lithuania is gone now.

 # Historical Context

 Personal computers were very rare at the time in Lithuania.
 My secondary school "information technology" class taught us how to use [ChiWriter](https://en.wikipedia.org/wiki/ChiWriter) which must have run on [Robotron](https://en.wikipedia.org/wiki/VEB_Robotron), a DOS-compatible East Germany-made personal computer.
-Computers were optional, most of the lessons went on with paper and pencil about Claude Shannon and Boolean algebra.
+Computers were an optional once-a-week matter, most of the lessons went on with paper and pencil about Claude Shannon and Boolean algebra.
 We did not have access to the design of PCBs with say, P-CAD and automated printers.
-The circuit board design was completely hand-drawn based on an electric circuit diagram.
+The circuit board design was completely hand-drawn.

 # Circuit Board Printing